gl-inet/docs3.x/docs/tutorials/cloud.md

 If it can't discover automatically, try `Manually add`.
 All information that need to input can be found on the back of the router.

-    PS: Input "MAC", "SN" and "DDNS" / "Device ID" here just to verify that the router is really original and valid.
+    Note: Input "MAC", "SN" and "DDNS" / "Device ID" here just to verify that the router is really original and valid.
 DDNS feature and the Cloud feature are separate things.